pierrenodet/aruku/modules/docs/transition.md

 ## Definition

-A transition probability is the probability of a random walker to jump to a node for the next step of his walk.
+A transition probability is the probability of a random walker jumping to a node for the next step of his walk.

 It's made of three key components :